 - ISO controls the camera’s sensitivity to light, and will introduce noise the higher you set it.

-Personally, when shooting, I tend to try and shoot at the lowest ISO setting possible so that I will have as little noise in my images as possible.
+When shooting, I try and shoot at the lowest ISO setting possible.
+This ensures that I will have as little noise in my images as possible.

-In most cases, I give priority to my aperture so I can control the depth of field of the image, like most I favor a wide depth of field in my landscapes and a shallower depth of field in portraits or images of people.
+In most cases, I give priority to my aperture so I can control the depth of field of the image.
+Like most, I favor a wide depth of field in my landscapes and a shallower depth of field in portraits.

-There are two occasions where I will give priority to my shutter speed, The first being when I want to introduce some motion in landscapes like long exposures, in this case, I will always be using a tripod to get slow shutter speeds.
-On the second occasion, I will use a faster shutter speed when I want to ensure I am freezing motion, like capturing wildlife or my kids playing.
+There are two occasions where I will give priority to my shutter speed.
+The first being when I want to introduce some motion in landscapes like long exposures.
+In this case, I will always be using a tripod to get slow shutter speeds.
+On the second occasion, I will use a faster shutter speed when I want to ensure I am freezing motion.
+Generally, when shooting things like wildlife or my kids playing.

-Learning how to set your exposure and creative effects is one of the most basic and valuable skills that you will have to learn as a photographer.
-The key to mastering the exposure triangle is to go out and shoot with the intent to practice.
+Learning to set your exposure is one of the most basic and valuable skills that you can learn as a photographer.
+The key to mastering the exposure triangle is to go out and shoot with the intent of practicing.

 Over To You

-Hopefully, this article has helped you to understand the exposure triangle if you are just starting in photography.
-If you want to know more about exposure, aperture, shutter speed, or ISO, let me know down in the comments below.
-Also, let me know how you use these components creatively in your images?
+I hope this article has helped you to understand the exposure triangle some more.
+If you want to know more about exposure, aperture, shutter speed, or ISO, let me know in the comments below.